JakePazz/gsx-profile-scanner/README.md

 # GSX Profile Scanner

-This is a small CLI (command line interface) app intended to help users of [GSX Pro](https://www.fsdreamteam.com/products_gsxpro.html) for MSFS 2020, providing features to make life easier when trying to see what profiles you have. **Windows only.**
+This is a small CLI (command line interface) app intended to help users of [GSX Pro](https://www.fsdreamteam.com/products_gsxpro.html) for MSFS 2020, providing a few simple features to make life easier when trying to see what profiles you have. **Windows only.**

 _Using data from [ourairports.com](https://ourairports.com/)_